rekmus/silgy/README.md

 What you get with Silgy:

 - **Speed** − measured in µ-seconds.
 - **Safety** − nobody can ever see your application logic nor wander through your filesystem nor run scripts.
-It has build in protection against most popular attacks.
+It has build-in protection against most popular attacks.
 - **Small memory footprint** − a couple of MB for demo app − can be easily reduced for embedded apps.
 - **Simple coding** − straightforward approach, easy to understand even for a beginner programmer [jump to Hello World](https://github.com/silgy/silgy#hello-world).
 - **All-In-One** − no need to install external modules; Silgy source already contains all the logic required to run the application.